justinm-nyc/jeapardy-helper/README.md

 npm install
 ```

-3. Make sure MongoDB is running in the background
+3. Make sure MongoDB is running in the background or in the config/database.config.js file change the URl to your MongoDB URL

 4. Run application with
 ```